kirs/hedonism/Tokyo.md

 # Logistics

-* [Billion Connect](https://www.billionconnect.net) for unlimited data or Airalo if you only need a few GBs
+* ESIM: [Billion Connect](https://www.billionconnect.net) for unlimited data or [Airalo](https://www.airalo.com/) if you only need a few GBs

-* Carry passport with you because tax free purchases require it
+* Carry a passport with you because tax free purchases require it

 # Activities

-* Train museum
+* Tokyo train museum
 * Go for a walk to **Shinjuku Gyoen National Garden**, check out Stabucks with a view inside the garden
 * The Sumida Hokusai Museum (small one)
 * Tokyo Sea Life Park (aquarium)

 * **Shopping**

   * Hiking and skiing is really populatar in Japan.
-Some outdoor gear stores to check out:
+A lot of outdoor gear stores to check out:
     * Ishii Sports Tozan Honten
     * Sakaiya Sports Climbing
     * mont-bell